Stretch and Massage Away Stress

 As you hold a stretch and then release it, you can actually feel the targeted muscles begin to relax.
 Do four or five different stretches several times throughout the day.

-Here's one effective upper-body tension tamer:
+An effective upper-body tension tamer:

 - Sit tall and raise arms above you.
 Interlace fingers; turn palms upward.